Georg Forster Research Award

 The Alexander von Humboldt Foundation particularly encourages the nomination of qualified female researchers.

 The award amount totals EUR 60,000.
 In Germany, research awards are generally exempt from income tax under German tax law.

 In addition, award winners are invited to conduct a research project of their own choosing in Germany in close collaboration with a specialist colleague.
-The project duration of about six to twelve months may be divided into segments.
-In addition, further expenditures (such as travel or language courses) are covered in the context of the invitation to stay in Germany for research purposes.
 To support the collaboration, the Alexander von Humboldt Foundation may grant additional funding of up to EUR 25,000, particularly for participating in scientific conferences, additional material resources, e.g., specialist literature and scientific equipment for the nominee’s own institute, as well as for involving junior researchers.

 An established academic employed by a university or research institution in Germany must take the initiative to nominate a candidate for the Georg Forster Research Award.
 Nominations may also be initiated by award winners of the Humboldt Foundation working abroad, provided that the nomination is made jointly with a colleague working in Germany.
 Self-nomination is not possible.

-In 2014, the Alexander von Humboldt Foundation is granting up to four Georg Forster Research Awards.
+The Alexander von Humboldt Foundation is granting up to four Georg Forster Research Awards annually.

 Other important details

 - The nominee must be recognised internationally as an outstandingly qualified academic (e.g. awards, positive responses to publications, etc.).